Sport, Coaching & Physical Education HND

 What makes Sport, Coaching & Physical Education at Worcester special?

-- Excellent facilities, including BASES-accredited physiology labs, our Motion Performance Centre, and the University of Worcester Arena - an official Paralympic training venue and winner of the 2015 Guardian Buildings that Inspire Award
+- Great playing facilities outdoor and indoor, including the University of Worcester Arena, an official Paralympic training venue and winner of the 2015 Guardian Buildings that Inspire Award

 What qualifications will you need?

 72 UCAS Tariff points including GCSE English and Mathematics at Grade C/4 or above.

 Access to Higher Education Diploma will be considered.
 Relevant vocational qualifications and experience may also be considered.

 An Enhanced Disclosure and Barring Service (DBS) check may be required for some modules.

 Book your place at an Open Day

 Want to know why so many students love living and studying in Worcester?